June 20, 2007 | Testimony on Middle East

 Delivered June 20, 2007

-Prior to September 11, 2001, Hezbollah murdered more Americans than any other terrorist group.
-Despite al-Qaeda's increased visibility since then, Hezbollah remains a bigger, better equipped, better organized, and potentially more dangerous terrorist organization, in part because it enjoys the unstinting support of the two chief state sponsors of terrorism in the world today-Iran and Syria.
+Hezbollah murdered more Americans than any other terrorist group before September 11, 2001.
+Despite al-Qaeda's increased visibility since then, Hezbollah remains a bigger, better equipped, better organized, and potentially more dangerous terrorist organization, in part because it enjoys the unstinting support of the two chief state sponsors of terrorism in the world today: Iran and Syria.
 Hezbollah's threat potential led former Deputy Secretary of State Richard Armitage to dub it "the A-Team of terrorism."

-Hezbollah is a cancer that has metastasized, expanding its operations from Lebanon, first to strike regional targets in the Middle East, then far beyond.
+Hezbollah is a cancer that has metastasized, expanding its operations from Lebanon to regional targets in the Middle East and then far beyond.
 It now is truly a global terrorist threat that draws financial and logistical support from the Lebanese Shiite diaspora in the Middle East, Europe, Africa, Southeast Asia, North America, and South America.
 Hezbollah fundraising and equipment procurement cells have been detected and broken up in the United States and Canada.
 Europe is believed to contain many more of these cells.

 Hezbollah has been implicated in numerous terrorist attacks against Americans, including: